Khubani Ka Meetha – Homemade Hyderabadi Apricot Dessert

 Read also about sharing my personal favourite khubani ka meetha recipe.

-Read one of my golden blog about why my homemade khubani ka meetha is loved by my entire family.
+Read one of my golden blogs about why my homemade khubani ka meetha is loved by my entire family.

-But in the khubani dessert, there is no ghee or oil used, and no excessive milk is used; only some amount of milk is used in the custard, which is added when the khubani dessert is served, and after the apricots are completely cooked, dissolved in water, and mixed with sugar syrup.
+But in the khubani dessert, I personally don’t use any ghee or oil; I don’t use excessive milk.
+I only use a small amount of milk in the custard, which I add when I serve the khubani dessert, and after the apricots are completely cooked and dissolved in water, and when I mix it with sugar syrup.
 Read about why apricots (khubani) are the golden fruits of Hyderabad.

 Read more about I am a lover of khubani dessert.